Flying focus with arbitrary directionality for spatiotemporal control of laser pulses: Introduction

 Despite the flexibility afforded by flying-focus methods, existing implementations constrain the motion of the intensity peak to the propagation direction of the pulse.
 An arbitrary-velocity intensity peak capable of traveling in any direction would offer greater versatility, opening new geometries for laser-matter interactions.
-For instance, a recently proposed scheme for compact ion acceleration to GeV energies relies on the large transverse intensity gradient of a laterally moving focus~\cite{gong2024laser}.
-As another example, an arbitrary velocity and directionality intensity peak could be used to steer high-harmonic radiation emitted from high-intensity laser-surface interactions or laser-driven THz radiation.
+For instance, such peaks could be used to tune the undulator period while extending the interaction length in a laser-driven free-electron laser~\cite{ramsey2025x}, extend the interaction length and enhance x-ray emission from nonlinear Thomson scattering in a non-backscattering geometry for easier detection~\cite{Ramsey2022,ye2023enhanced}, excite surface plasmons for THz generation in non-normal geometries~\cite{welsh2007terahertz}, and enhance compact ion acceleration to GeV energies~\cite{gong2024laser}.

 In this work, we introduce a flying-focus method for producing intensity peaks that travel at any velocity in any direction.
 The optical configuration consists of a chirped laser pulse focused and diffracted by a diffractive lens and grating.
 The lens and grating determine the longitudinal and transverse focal location of each frequency, respectively, while the chirp determines the arrival time of each frequency at that location.
 The focal length of the lens, grating period, and chirp can be tuned to control the direction and velocity of the resulting focus.
 Theoretical analysis and numerical simulations of this configuration demonstrate that the focus can travel at any angle with respect to the pulse propagation direction over distances far longer than a Rayleigh range.
-The simulations consider a holographic lens (zone plate) and grating, which can be generated in a gas or plasma suitable for high-power applications~\cite{michel2024photochemically,edwards2022holographic,Edwards2022plasma,michine2020ultra,piccardo2025trends}.
+The simulations consider a holographic lens (zone plate) and grating, which can be generated in a gas or plasma suitable for high-power applications~\cite{michine2020ultra,edwards2022holographic,Edwards2022plasma,edwards2024structured, michel2024photochemically, piccardo2025trends, singh2025holographic, ou2026near, michel2026entropy}.
 However, the technique and analysis are general and can be applied to the standard solid-state or adaptive optics frequently used for low-power applications.